-In addition to classroom learning, at Earlham much attention is paid to learning outside of class.
-Participation in co-curricular activities, clubs, and in volunteer work plays a very important role in an Earlham education and gives students the opportunity to work together on common projects and concerns.
+In addition to classroom learning, participation in co-curricular activities, clubs, and in volunteer work plays a very important role in an Earlham education.
+These experiences give students the opportunity to develop leadership skills and work together on common projects or concerns.

 Class Participation and Evaluation

 The approach to education and learning at Earlham may be different from what you are used to and may require a change in your study habits.
 You will be expected to attend classes regularly, to participate in class discussions, and to keep up with regular reading and other homework assignments.
 It will be your responsibility to read the syllabus carefully, to know when assignments are due, and to submit them in a timely manner.
 Most professors evaluate student work quite frequently during the course, through assignments, quizzes, papers, and examinations.
 The final examination makes up only a portion of the final grade in a course.
 Professors will tell you, often on the first day of class, what they expect from you and how they will evaluate you.
 If you want more information or do not understand, do not hesitate to seek clarification from your professors.